 The "photic sneeze reflex" is a characteristic of some people who tend to sneeze when they move from relative darkness to bright light, often sunlight (e.g., when exiting a tunnel).
 Once the eyes have adapted to the brightness the sneezing stops.
 This condition occurs in about one in four Caucasians and is thought to have a hereditary component.

-This reflex can be found in one of every four persons and occasionally is hereditary.
-The exact cause of this reflex is not known but it is thought to be an electric process in which the light stimulates the various nerves which are linked to the sneeze reflex.
+The exact cause of this reflex and whether it has any physiological relevance is unknown, but it is thought to be due to an electrical process in which light stimulates several nerves involved in the sneeze reflex.

 If you want to learn more about how genetics influences who you are, visit the DNA traits test section.